 Overtime wages provide extra compensation to people who work long hours.
 Overtime pay is mandatory in California.

 Employers who do not pay overtime wages can be assessed penalties, interest and legal fees.
 Unpaid overtime is a major problem costing workers billions in lost wages.
-A 2011 study found that wage earning families can lose 37 to 49 percent of their income to wage theft.

 Overtime Pay Rates